Myongji University

 Myongji University (Korean: 명지대학교) is a private, Christian university founded in 1948 in South Korea.
 It provides higher education in the fields of engineering, sciences and humanities.
 It has two campuses: the Social Science Campus is located in Seoul and the Natural Science Campus is in Yongin which is 35 km south of the capital.
-It is made up of 10 colleges, 42 departments, seven faculties and eight specialized postgraduate programs.
+It consists of 10 colleges, 42 departments, seven faculties and eight specialized postgraduate programs.

 Myongji University has been a center for practical humanism over the past half century, and is operating various and practical globalization programs while having exchange with 150 universities in 22 countries.

 History

-Myongji University set off as Seoul Primary College of Home Economics, established by Moo-gung Institution in 1948 and in 1953, established Geunhwa Women's Primary College.
+Myongji University was originally founded as Seoul Primary College of Home Economics, established by Moo-gung Institution in 1948 and in 1953, it established Geunhwa Women's Primary College.
 In 1955, its name was changed to Seoul's Primary Women's College.
 In 1956, it was reorganized as a coeducation school, Seoul College of Education of Liberal Arts and Science.
-Then, Christian founding spirit and education policy was set up.
-According to timely demand of reinforcement of vocational training, its name was changed again to Seoul Practical College of Liberal Arts and Science in 1962.
+Then, Christian founding spirit and education policy was implemented.
+With reorientation towards vocational studies, its name was changed again to Seoul Practical College of Liberal Arts and Science in 1962.

 The school's name was changed from Moo-gung Institution to Myongji Institution based on Christian faith.
 After the inauguration of President Sang-geun You in 1964, its name changed to Myongji University.
-After being approved as a 4-year University, school planned and designed the 10 Developmental Programs including building new lecture halls, making and reorganizing departments, establishing graduate schools, etc.
+After being approved as a 4-year University, institution planned and designed the 10 Developmental Programs including building new lecture halls, making and reorganizing departments, establishing graduate schools, etc.

 Memorial Arch status raised to university on September 8, 1983, and made departments of politics and home economics, modified department quota.
 By active support of Myongji Institute, Yongin Campus was built and made growth such as founding of affiliated facility, Extension University dividing natural and social science campus in two different campuses.

 On September 13, 1994, the Arts and Design Center was built in industry-academia cooperation of Myongji University and Nasan Group.
 Myongji University had a New Millennium Proclamation Ceremony to make creative epistemic community that will lead 21st century's Korea and to cope with rapidly changing university environment.
 It is also taking off to be a university living Christian faith, creativity, innovation, action and a university that becomes power of future society.